mionova/100DaysOfCode-Challenge/README.md

 **Date**: May 25, 2021

-**Today's Progress**: Reviewed JavaScript Numbers and JavaScript Functions that I've learned in the past and solved the following challenges:
+**Today's Progress**: Reviewed what I learned in the past about the number data type and various JavaScript methods, and solved the following challenges:

 1. Generate a random number in a given range.
 2. Count the characters in a name.